What is Revatio?

 What other drugs will affect Revatio?

 This list is not complete.
 Other drugs may interact with sildenafil, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Revatio (sildenafil)